 Make It Gluten-Free

 This recipe is naturally gluten-free.
-If I’m serving this dish to someone with celiac disease, I’ll make sure to offer gluten-free corn tortillas, serve it over rice or cauliflower rice, or serve it in lettuce wraps.
+If I’m serving this dish to someone with celiac disease or are gluten sensitive, I’ll make sure to offer grain-free tortillas or corn tortillas, serve it over rice or cauliflower rice, or serve it in lettuce wraps.

 One Of Our 5-Star Reviews ⭐⭐⭐⭐⭐